daffailhamf/sql_class_exercises/README.md

 [Here](3_odds_database_erd.png) is the Entity Relationship Diagram (ERD) depicting the structure of the "3_odds" database.

-Please feel free to explore the exercises and utilize them for your SQL learning journey!
+Please feel free to explore the exercises!